All three hosting platforms have built great reputations in the WordPress community, for their high-quality services and customer support.

 Unlike the others, SiteGround however does not offer on-demand backups, staging sites or server-level caching on its cheapest plan.

-SiteGround is the only one to offer email hosting however, which means if you go with Kinsta or WP Engine you’ll need to use a third-party provider like G Suite.
+SiteGround is the only one to offer email hosting however, which means if you go with Kinsta or WP Engine you’ll need to use a third-party provider like Google Workplace (formerly G Suite).

 Kinsta provides access to a premium CDN with any plan while SiteGround includes free access to a basic CDN and WP Engine provide access for an additional $19.95 per month.

 They all offer the latest versions of PHP and security measures to protect your website but Kinsta and WP Engine do have a list of disallowed plugins that interfere with their systems.

 Speed and Uptime